 There are different types of tomatoes for nearly every garden type.
 You can expect a good harvest if you prepare the soil and manage common pests and diseases that affect tomato plants.

-Moreover, tomatoes are among the highest-yielding vegetables and the easiest for beginner gardeners to grow.
+Tomatoes are one of the highest-yielding vegetables.
+They’re also easy for beginner gardeners to grow.

 Though there are many kinds of tomatoes that you can grow, this article focuses on heirloom varieties.
 With this in mind, please enjoy our list of tomato varieties.